July 31st

 Meaning of the subhAShita:

-What will the ocean do with his own gems?
+What will the ocean do with its own gems?
 What will the vindhyā mountain do with the elephants (dwelling) there?
 Of what use are the sandal trees to the malaya mountain?
 The wealth of the noble is for the benefaction of others.

 Commentary: